-- You must be enrolled in and earn passing grades in a minimum of four courses each and every grading period to have continuing eligibility.
-Talk to your Athletic Director before dropping courses to determine how it will affect your eligibility. - You must have maintained a minimum 1.5 GPA during the grading period prior to the grading period in which s/he wishes to participate (Board Policy 2430 and 2431).
+- □ You must enroll and pass five one-credit courses or the equivalent, each of which count towards graduation each marking period.
+PE courses or other .25 credit coursed do not count towards this requirement.
+Talk to your Athletic Director before dropping courses to determine how it will affect your eligibility. - □ You must have maintained a minimum 1.5 GPA during the grading period prior to the grading period in which s/he wishes to participate (Board Policy 2430 and 2431). - Grades received during summer school do not count towards eligibility - \Box CCP grades - A. Spring CCP grades count towards 1st Quarter eligibility - B. CCP Grade verification forms will be used for 2nd and 4th quarter eligibility - C. Fall semester CCP grades will be used for 3rd quarter eligibility